Nelson-Chinedu/Nelson-Chinedu/README.md

 ## 👋 Hi there, I am Nelson Chinedu!
-### ✨ A Software Developer and technical writer passionate about creating things that works on computer :)
+#### ✨ A Software Engineer and technical writer passionate about creating interactive things that work on computers.
+I love to build new things, and doing new stuffs as long as it makes me spin my processor :)

+I am looking for some open source project to contribute to and my skillset can be found below on the Technology Stack section

 ---